 Mario Kart 8 Deluxe (Series) Review

-Posted: A year ago, last updated 8 weeks ago.
+Posted: 15 months ago, last updated 6 days ago.

 Mario Kart tries to balance things between different ability players.
 At the back you go a little faster and get better power ups.
 This results in good races for a range of players.
 Even so, experience players can stay ahead by slipstreaming other karts, skidding around corners to get a boost and learning shortcuts.